Digital.gov Style Guide

 There is no need to add an s to the end of an initialism or acronym if a word in the original name is already plural.

-For example, we use CoE for Centers of Excellence.
-Adding an s on the end—CoEs—would actually mean, Centers of Excellences.
+For example, we use CoE for both Center of Excellence and Centers of Excellence.
+Adding an s on the end — CoEs — would be, Center of Excellences.

 Punctuation